The Complete Guide to Yoga Philosophy and Anatomy

 The Mind-Body Connection

-Your thoughts affect your body, and your body shapes your mind.
-I’ve noticed tight shoulders make me stressed, but a backbend can lift my mood.
-Pranayama ties it together, calming you with each breath.
+Your thoughts may affect your body, and your body can shape your mind.
+I’ve noticed tight shoulders can make me feel stressed, while a backbend can lift my mood.
+Pranayama ties it together and may help calm you with each breath.

 Philosophy Informs Anatomy